szoftveres/RF_instruments/vna/README.md

 ## Motivation

 Hobby-level low-cost vector network analyzers (like the LiteVNA) are capable of reaching higher frequencies, but the inability to decrease the RF power level precludes any meaningful measurement on active small-signal devices, like LNAs, RFICs and active mixers.
-The RF output level of these basic VNAs is at around 0 dBm, which drives active devices into their non-linear / compression region.
-Placing a passive attenuator after Port 1 attenuates the reflected waves too, resulting in a dramatic loss of (already limited) dynamic range of the S1,1 measurement.
+The RF output level of these basic VNAs is set at around 0 dBm, which drives many small-signal devices into their non-linear / compression region.
+Placing a passive attenuator between Port 1 of the VNA and the DUT is not a solution, because it attenuates the reflected waves too, resulting in a dramatic loss of (already limited) dynamic range of the S1,1 measurement.

-When a programmable attenuator is built into the VNA before the RF coupler, it opens up many possibilities, like being able to carry out power sweeps, as well being able to measure small-signal devices with plenty of dynamic range, which is the main target of this project.
+Adjustable RF output level is a premium VNA feature; a budget-class Siglent SNA5002A 4.5 GHz VNA costs somewhere near $10k.

-Adjustable RF output level is a premium VNA feature; a budget-class Siglent SNA5002A 4.5 GHz VNA costs somewhere near $10k, therefore DIY is a much more economical solution.
+When a programmable attenuator is built into the VNA before the RF coupler, it opens up many possibilities, like being able to carry out power sweeps, as well being able to measure small-signal devices, well below compression with plenty of dynamic range, which is the main goal of this project.

 ![boxed](boxed.jpg)